spion/hashtable-latencies/README.md

 # Other things that were attempted to fool the OCaml GC:

-* random buffer sizes (only had negligable 20% latency increase), likely due to first-fit allocator taking some more time on average to find a proper free heap segment
+* random buffer sizes (only had negligable 20% latency increase, likely due to first-fit allocator taking some more time on average to find a proper free heap segment)
 * longer running time (5 minutes): no effect

 [rii]: https://github.com/facebook/reason/blob/master/README.md#install-stable